 The Stain for Losing Ukraine Will Remain for a Good, Long Time

-Throughout his first administration, President Trump sang the praises of Russian President Vladimar Putin and issued nary a word against Russia’s military incursions into of eastern Ukraine extending back to about 2014.
+Throughout his first administration, President Trump sang the praises of the Russian President and issued nary a word against that country’s military incursions into of eastern Ukraine extending back to about 2014.
 While the precise source of Trump’s admiration for Putin is unclear, it has remained persistent.
 Rather than blaming accused international war criminal, Vladimar Putin for the war, he put the onus on Ukraine for not making a deal that would have formally ceded Crimea to Russia as well as eastern Ukrainian territories.
-The current plan devised by Russia and the U.S. is rooted in the personal relation Trump has had with high Russian officials extending over a decade.
+There may well be other factors that have gone into the current plan devised by Russia and the U.S. Nonetheless, I can only conclude that it has deep roots in Trump’s decadelong relationships with Russian oligarchs and officials and his embrace of what he views as Putin’s masterful leadership.

-Trump’s pro-Russian orientation needs to be viewed in sharp contrast to that of his predecessor, President Joseph Biden in the pivotal role he played in organizing a substantial coalition of European powers to support Ukraine with massive military aid to maintain that nation’s independence.
-President, Volodymyr Zelensky has led Ukraine in a truly heroic battle against the Russian onslaught that with a consistent U.S. policy across administrations could have resulted in an ultimate reclamation of their territories in the east, with, perhaps, the proviso of establishing an independent city in Crimea (taken in 2014) based on the outcome of a legitimate referendum.
+Trump’s pro-Russian orientation needs to be viewed in sharp contrast to that of his predecessor, President Joseph Biden in the pivotal role he played in organizing an extensive coalition of European powers to support Ukraine with substantial military aid to maintain that nation’s independence.
+President, Volodymyr Zelensky has led Ukraine in a truly heroic battle against the Russian onslaught.
+With a consistent U.S. policy across administrations this might have resulted in an ultimate reclamation of their territories in the east, with, perhaps, the proviso of establishing an independent city in Crimea (taken in 2014) based on the outcome of a legitimate referendum.
+If not that extensive, at least a much better outcome than what is currently on the table.

-While the U.S. policy under Biden could be critiqued over important details, in its broad framework, it was the right stance not only for Ukraine, but for the defense of democracy throughout eastern Europe, which would have been severely threatened with a Russian victory in 2022.
+The U.S. policy under Biden could be critiqued for its over hesitancy.
+However, in its broad framework, it was the right stance not only for Ukraine, but for the defense of democracy throughout eastern Europe, which would have been severely threatened with a Russian victory in 2022.
 Trump’s conceit is based on his unrelenting desire to radically upend Biden’s policy by pulling the U.S. out of its leadership role in supporting the right of Ukraine to maintain its own independence against the colonial aggrandizement of Russia.
-It is also reflected in President Trump’s disdain of Europe’s continuing support of that beleaguered nation and his obsession to legitimize Russia under Putin in his dismissal of its war of aggression against its neighbor as of no account that matters.
+It is also reflected in President Trump’s disdain of Europe’s continuing support of that beleaguered nation and his obsession to legitimize Russia under Putin in his dismissal of its war of aggression against its neighbor as of little account.

-The sad reality is that without vigorous U.S. support at the helm, it is unlikely that the European powers could exert the capacity to continue to support Ukraine’s defense against the juggernaut from the east.
-The initial 28-point plan concocted between Russia and the U.S., has been, in part modified due to the persistence of Ukraine and its European partners to push back against it.
-However, so long as Trump leads the U.S. towards a plan that cedes to Russia substantial territories in eastern Ukraine and other intolerable concessions, the reality on the ground speaks to inevitable limiting conditions.
-In a best-case scenario, New York Times columnist, Tom Friedman refers to the need to accept a “dirty” as opposed to a “filthy deal,” which would have been something like the 28-point plan, as discussed.
+The sad reality is that without highly focused U.S. leadership, it would be difficult for the European powers to continue to support Ukraine on its own.
+The initial 28-point plan initially established between Russia and the U.S., has been partly modified due to the persistence of Ukraine and its European partners to push back against it.
+However, so long as Trump leads the U.S. toward a plan that cedes to Russia substantial territories in eastern Ukraine, the reality on the ground speaks to inevitable limiting conditions.
+New York Times columnist, Tom Friedman refers to the need to accept a “dirty deal,” as a best-case scenario, as opposed to a “filthy deal,” which would have been something like the 28-point plan.

-The “dirty deal” would allow Russia to keep the current territory it has stolen from Ukraine.
+The “dirty deal” would allow Russia to keep only the current territory it has stolen and not one iota of land under current Ukrainian control.
 In Friedman’s scenario, the European nations and the U.S. would provide an iron-clad guarantees for Ukraine’s security.
 In my enlargement on Friedman’s parameters, there would be no limitation on the size of its army; in addition, Ukraine would possess the right to join the European Union, and reparations would be drawn from Russian resources to rebuild its war-torn infrastructure.

-In rejecting this vision, the Trump administration is not only on the verge of jeopardizing the independence and integrity of Ukraine and betraying its alliance with Europe.
+In rejecting such a bi-partisan vision, the Trump administration is not only on the verge of jeopardizing the independence and integrity of Ukraine and betraying its alliance with Europe.
 It is rewarding Russia for its brutal war of aggression and legitimizing Putin, who by all rights, should be hauled to the Hague and tried as the international war criminal that he is.

 Comments